comet-cc/GuaranTEE/README.md

 ```
 ### 3 Modify the stack building scripts

 We provide a script `modify.sh` in this repository.
 This script applies changes we made to the file system of the realm and the hypervisor.
-It also fixes an issue that arises when trying to rebuild the stack (see: https://gitlab.arm.com/arm-reference-solutions/arm-reference-solutions-docs/-/issues/7)
+It also fixes an issue that arises when trying to rebuild the stack (see the [Issue](https://gitlab.arm.com/arm-reference-solutions/arm-reference-solutions-docs/-/issues/7)).

 Exit the container:
 ```